Foknetics/TBC-Guides/ssc.md

     * Person using chicken must have taken damage from the mob
     * **No DPS** until the call to drop combat is made
 * Frost Resistance Totem in %MT% group in P1
-* Nature Resistance Totem in %OT% group in P2
+* Nature Resistance Totem in %OT1% group in P2
 * MD %MT% on pull
 ![Hydross](images/hydross.png)
 * Melee stack in designated area